authumn/authumn-angular/docs/user/templates.md

  - registration form `<authumn-registration />`
  - social buttons `<authumn-social />`

-In general you will not use this element directly but always embed them within a custom form or one of the prefab templates available.
+In general you will not use these components directly, but always embed them within a custom form or one of the prefab templates available.

 None of the components receive any attributes which is intended.